Cr0s/WarpDrive/README.md

 Installation
 ============
 1. Download WarpDrive.jar from Downloads and put it in your mods folder
-3. You need to have RoFHCore and IC2 installed to run.
+3. You need to have CoFHCore and IC2 installed to run.
 You also need either ComputerCraft or OpenComputers